“Go now,” the guide shouts as a large black dorsal fin begins gliding past our boat, bobbing in the open sea.

 It'd been a bumpy ride out to sea, with the boat's hull smacking up and down against the five to six-foot waves.

-I took some comfort in the assurance that the seas were calmer on this day than earlier in the week, but maybe the guides tell that to everyone to help ease their anxieties.
+I took some comfort in the assurance that the seas were calmer on this day than earlier in the week, but maybe the guides tell everyone this to help ease their anxieties.

 Whale shark season in Cancun runs from mid-May through September, with the whales passing by Mexico's Yucatan Peninsula in their migratory search for food.